kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-02-http-intro/10-http-methods-and-restful-apis.md

     - `/todos/1` (Delete todo with ID of 1)

 * **tip** Use plural throughout your REST API (or just be consistent throughout your API)
-* It's totally find to have exact same routes as long as they are different methods
+* It's totally fine to have exact same routes as long as they are different methods
 * **bad routes**
     - POST /addtodos
     - PUT /updatetodos/1
     - You want your API to be RESTful like the standard above
-    - Your React and React router could be different
+    - **note** Your React and React router could be different

 ## Restructure our http server
 ```